First figure your homework grade. Keep your returned HW papers

 in case your instructor makes a mistake in recording your grade.

 Also check your recorded grades occasionally on the web.
+Keep a

 Your HW percentage is your total number of HW points divided by